-Start-up checklist

-Verify the following before attempting to start burner.
+Start-up Checklist - Verify the following before attempting to start burner.

-- Combustion air supply and venting have been inspected and verified to be free of obstructions and installed in accordance with all applicable codes. - □ Fuel unit by-pass plug has not been installed for one-pipe oil system, without a by-pass loop.
-(See Figure 9.) - □ By-pass plug has been installed for two-pipe oil system. - □ Fuel connection to nozzle line assembly is secure. - Dimension Z has been set per this instruction manual. - □ Fuel supply line is correctly installed, the oil tank is sufficiently filled, and shut-off valves are open. - Burner is securely mounted in appliance, with pressure firing plate and gasket installed for pressurized chamber application. - □ Appliance has been filled with water (boilers) and controls have been operationally checked. - Burner has been installed in accordance with appliance manufacturer's instructions (when available). - □ Also refer to appliance manufacturer's instructions (when available) for start-up procedures.
+- Combustion air supply and venting have been inspected and verified to be free of obstructions and installed in accordance with all applicable codes. - □ Oil nozzle has been selected correctly and securely installed in the nozzle adapter. - □ Fuel unit by-pass plug has not been installed for one-pipe oil system without a by-pass loop.
+Refer to Figure 9. - By-pass plug has been installed for two-pipe oil system. - □ Fuel connection to nozzle line assembly is secure. - □ Dimension Z has been set per the 'Set Z Dimension' instructions detailed earlier in this manual.
+The top acorn nut (Figure 16, item d) should never be loosened once the Z dimension is initially set. - ☐ Fuel supply line is correctly installed, the oil tank is sufficiently filled, and shut-off valves are open. - Burner is securely mounted in appliance, with pressure firing plate and gasket installed for pressurized chamber application. - Appliance has been filled with water (boilers) and controls have been operationally checked. - Burner has been installed in accordance with appliance manufacturer's instructions (when available). - □ Also refer to appliance manufacturer's instructions (when available) for start-up procedures.